emmercm/www/src/blog/reliably-finding-files-in-path.md

 ```

 I wanted to create a function in my dotfiles to override the `docker` command, and that function would ensure Docker Desktop is running before executing the `docker` command.
 But I had an issue with finding the actual location of the `docker` executable once it was shadowed by the function.
 See "[Automatically Execute Code Before & After Unix Commands](/blog/automatically-execute-code-before-after-unix-commands)" for how you can intercept commands like this.

+_See "[Reliably Detecting Command Existence in Bash](/blog/reliably-detecting-command-existence-in-bash)" for how to write conditions to detect the existence of executables, functions, and aliases._

 ## The problem with `which`